Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 ![](../../_media/mosquitto_version.png)

-Then ensure, that the mosquitto package is loaded by using the following command.
+Then ensure, that the mosquitto package is loaded and inactive by using the following command.

 ```bash
   sudo systemctl status mosquitto
 ```
 ![](../../_media/mosquitto_loaded.png)

+The mosquitto will be active when the platform is launched.